Last updated: 2018-01-22

 Premiers are owners of a large megacity.
 These cities are the most recognized and admired on the server, and represent the pinnacle of architectural design and city planning.

-- Be an active [Governor] for 8 weeks with no active warnings.
+- Be an active [Governor] with no active warnings.

-- Have 100 original buildings of significant size and detail within your city.
+- Have a recommended count of 100 original buildings of significant size and detail within your city.

 - Approval from a majority of staff at a General Staff Meeting.

 - The city should be EPIC – expressive, planned, individual, and culturally significant:

 - Expressive: cities that have a variety of buildings are more likely to be promoted.
 These include high and low density buildings,